Cry-Tokyo/Cloudflare-DYNDNS/README.md

 ```
 # sudo crontab -e # This will open your editor being VI or nano
 ```
-Add this line to your file:
+Add this line to the file:

 `30 11 * * * /path-to-your-script/DDNS/Dyn-DNS.sh`
 ```